Prescription And Over The Counter Anxiety Treatments

 What types of anxiety meds are available?

 Anxiety is one of the leading mental illnesses among children and adults worldwide, affecting over 40 million adults in the US.
-For that reason, many treatments have been developed to address the condition, including different forms of medication.
+For that reason, many treatments have been developed to address symptoms of anxiety, including different forms of medication.
 Below are some of the most common anxiety medication options.

 Herbal anxiety remedies

-Some herbs may work as natural anxiety remedies, but only two have been proven effective by studies and trials: St John's Wort and Kava.
+Some herbs may work as natural anxiety remedies, but only two have potential proven efficacy by studies and trials: St John's Wort and kava.
 These plants have natural substances within their leaves, roots, flowers, fruits, or bark that can interact with the nervous system to decrease anxiety symptoms.

-Some of the most used herbs for anxiety include:
+Some of the most used herbs to counteract feelings of anxiety include:

 • Valerian root